Almost device-independent calibration beyond Born's rule: Bell tests for cross-talk detection: Preliminaries

 where $N_{a,b,x,y}$ is now the number of times the combination $(a,b,x,y)$ occurs in the $N_\mathrm{test}$ hypothesis-testing trials.

 Let $T_m$ denote the random variable obtained from the product of the PBRs of $m$ trials.
 It can be shown~\cite{ZGK11} that if each $r_i$ satisfies \cref{eq:PBR_bell_ineq}, then we have that $\mathbb{E}(T_{i+1}|H_{\le i}) \le \mathbb{E}(T_{i})$, where $\mathbb{E}$ denotes the expectation value and $H_{\le i}$ denotes all past information obtained until the $i$-th trial.
-This means the probability that $T_m$ exceeds a particular value $t$ can be bounded using Markov's inequality, and the upper bound itself is our $p$-value upper bound $p_U$:
+This means the probability that $T_m$ exceeds a particular value $t$ can be upper bounded using Markov's inequality, and the upper bound itself is our $p$-value upper bound $p_U$:

 A small $p_U$, and hence a small $p$-value, would represent a large value of $t$, which would only occur if we had sufficiently many $r_i > 1$.
-Note that this argument relies only on the supermartingale property of $T_m$, thus anything we conclude from the hypothesis testing is valid even with non-\iid~ trials.
+Note that this argument relies only on the supermartingale property of $T_m$, thus anything we conclude from the hypothesis testing is valid even with non-\iid~trials.
+In contrast, if $t^{-1}>1$, we have the {\em trivial} $p$-value bound $p_U=1$, which does not provide any useful information about the validity of the null hypothesis.

 Before presenting our results and analysis, let us briefly comment on one final subtlety regarding the detection of NS violation via a Bell-like inequality violation.
 Clearly, the NS constraints of \cref{Eq:NS} consist of a collection of equality constraints.
 To see their connection with an inequality like~\cref{Eq:Bell-like}, it suffices to remember that any equality constraint ($=$) is {\em equivalent} to the conjunction of two inequality constraints ($\ge$ and $\le$).
 In other words, violating any of the NS conditions must also imply a violation of at least one inequality constraint analogous to those shown in~\cref{Eq:NS}.